-These Loaded Vegan BBQ Nachos feature the easiest baked BBQ tempeh, freshly made slaw, quick ranchero beans, and a healthy cashew-lime dressing!
+These Loaded Vegan BBQ Nachos feature the easiest baked BBQ tempeh, fresh cole slaw, quick ranchero beans, and a healthy cashew-lime dressing!
 Add your favorite toppings like corn, green onion, tomatoes, and more for some EPIC vegan eats.
-Gluten-free and easily made WFPB / oil-free with just two swaps!
+Gluten-free and easily made WFPB & oil-free with just two swaps!

 I'll take a a giant plate of these loaded vegan nachos any day of the week!
 Crispy tortilla chips, sweet corn, barbecue tempeh, fresh and tangy coleslaw, smoky pinto beans, AND a creamy oil-free dressing?
 Lord have mercy, y'all.
 Side note: I never knew how much I wanted to eat slaw on nachos.

 And as far as nachos go, this is pretty much as healthy as it gets, which I think makes them even better!